 We have chosen to expand Grace throughout our business as we know customers want instant answers while they are searching for services.
 Grace enables us to take advantage of all these situations and not leave the customer with an experience where we couldn’t help them with their inquiry.”
 Mark Fazio, MATE General Manager.

-If you’d like to learn more about Clevertar’s leading-edge specialised chatbot platform and its impressive results in real-world deployments, check out our customer stories.
+If you’d like to learn more about Clevertar’s leading-edge specialised chatbot platform and its impressive results in real-world deployments, check out our case studies.